-Earnings before interest, depreciation, taxes, and amortization is a financial measure to represent the cash flow situation of a company.
+Earnings before interest, depreciation, taxes and amortization (EBITDA) is a financial measure to represent the cash flow situation of a company.
 It is a measure usually used by lenders to ascertain that the company has enough cash flow available to make interest and principal repayments on loans that will be given.
 It is also used to gauge the short-term liquidity health of the company.
-A company with a negative EBIDTA may be more worrisome for a lender to give any new credit line too.
+A company with a negative EBIDTA may be more problematic for a lender to give any new credit line.

-‘Earnings before interest and taxes’ (EBIT) is more commonly referred to as operating income or operating profit and is a measure of company’s earning ability.
-Operating income is the income generated by the company by its day to day operating activities.
-It signifies how stable revenue of the company is.
-A company with a stable EBIT or increasing EBIT is considered favorable even if the profits of the company are fluctuating.
+‘Earnings before interest and taxes’ (EBIT) is more commonly referred to as operating income or operating profit and is a measure of a company’s earning ability.
+Operating income is the income generation of the company by its day-to-day operating activities.
+It signifies how stable the revenue of the company is.
+A company with a stable EBIT or increasing EBIT is considered favorable even if the company’s profits are fluctuating.

 PBT and PAT

-Profit before taxes is the earnings just before making the tax payments and PAT is the profits booked by the company post payment of tax.
-PAT is also referred to as the net earnings or net income or net profit or the bottom line.
-Net profit is the key number which determines the final profitability of the company and there are various financial ratios that are linked to net profit for analyzing the performance or year-on-year growth of a company.
+Profit before taxes is the earnings just before making the tax payments.
+And PAT is the profits after payment of tax.
+PAT is also referred to as net earnings, net income, net profit, or bottom line.
+Net profit is the key number that determines the final profitability of the company.
+And there are various financial ratios that are linked to net profit for analyzing the performance or year-on-year growth of a company.

-Retained earnings refer to that part of the profit which is invested back into the business.
+Retained earnings refer to that part of the profit which the company invests back into the business.
 This is the value of net earnings invested back in the business after deducting the amount paid as dividends to the shareholders.
-If no dividends are paid the retained earnings will be same as net earnings or net profit for the year.
+If no, there is no dividends payment; the retained earnings will be the same as net earnings or net profit for the year.

 Read more on What is the Best Definition of Profit?